Newark, NJ Solar Panels

 Learn MoreFrequently Asked Questions

-Yes, Newark has net metering through all major utility providers.
-PSE&G, Jersey Central Power & Light, Atlantic City Electric, and Orange & Rockland all offer 1:1 net metering, giving you full retail credit for excess solar energy sent to the grid.
+Yes, Newark has net metering through all major utility providers including PSE&G, Jersey Central Power & Light, Atlantic City Electric, and Orange & Rockland.
+You receive 1:1 credit for excess solar energy sent to the grid, meaning every kilowatt-hour you export offsets a kilowatt-hour at full retail rate.

-Yes, solar panels increase home value in Newark, NJ.
-A Zillow study shows solar panels increase home value by 4.1%, meaning a $300,000 Newark home could gain $12,300 in value with solar installation.
+Yes, solar panels increase home value in Newark.
+Research from Zillow shows solar panels increase home value by 4.1% on average.
+For a typical Newark home valued at $350,000, that translates to roughly $14,350 in added value.